mwjohns/documentation/Hackathon/guidelines.md

 The goal of informational sessions is to increase preparedness and decrease frustraction.
 Frustration leads to quitting and quitting leads to the dark side.

+### Vendor Partnerships

+Many vendors are interested in helping hackers learn their technologies.
+They can provide:
+- Resources
+- Cloud Instances
+- Representatives/Mentors at the event
+- Workshops leading up to the event

 ---
 ## Running the Hackathon